Jaffa: 1940–47: WWII; frictions

+1948 war

 In 1947, the UN Special Commission on Palestine recommended that Jaffa be included in the planned Jewish state.
 Due to the large Arab majority, however, it was instead designated as an enclave of the Arab state in the 1947 United Nations Partition Plan for Palestine.
-The enclave would have excluded the northern Jewish-populated parts of the city, but included the agricultural lands to the south and east of the city, extending to then-boundaries of Mikveh Israel, Holon and Bat Yam.
+The enclave would have excluded the northern Jewish-populated parts of the city, but included the agricultural lands to the south and east of the city, extending to the then-boundaries of Mikveh Israel, Holon and Bat Yam.
+The resolution was rejected by Palestinian Arab leadership and by the Arab League.

-Following the inter-communal violence which broke out following the passing of the UN partition resolution the mayors of Jaffa and Tel Aviv tried to calm their communities.
+Following the outbreak of civil war following the passing of the UN partition resolution, the mayors of Jaffa and Tel Aviv tried to calm their communities.
 One of the main concerns for the people of Jaffa was the protection of the citrus fruit export trade which had still not reached its pre-Second World War highs.
 Eventually the bilateral orange-picking and exporting of both sides continued although without a formal agreement.

-At the beginning of 1948 Jaffa's defenders consisted of one company of around 400 men organised by the Muslim Brotherhood.
+At the beginning of 1948 Jaffa's defenders consisted of one company of around 400 men organised by the Muslim Brotherhood, almost none of them Palestinian Arabs (the "Arab Brigade"), and the local Arab irregulars of the National Guard.
 As in Haifa, the irregulars intimidated the local population.

-On 4 January 1948 the Lehi detonated a truck bomb outside the Saraya, formerly the Ottoman administrative building and now housing the Arab National Committee.
-The building and some nearby buildings were destroyed.
-Most of the 26 dead and many wounded were not connected to the National Committee but were passersby and staff at a food distribution program for poor children that was also in the same building.
+On 4 January 1948, the Lehi detonated a truck bomb outside the Saraya, also known as the "Grand Serai," formerly the Ottoman administrative building and now housing the Arab National Committee.
+The building and some nearby buildings were destroyed and twenty-six Palestinian civilians were killed.
+Most of the dead and many wounded were not connected to the National Committee but were passersby and staff at a food distribution programme for poor children that was also in the same building.
 Most of the children were not present as it was Sunday.

 In February Jaffa's Mayor, Yousef Haikal, contacted David Ben-Gurion through a British intermediary trying to secure a peace agreement with Tel Aviv, but the commander of the Arab militia in Jaffa opposed it.
+The frontline saw a period of mostly static warfare, with sporadic sniper fire, machine gun bursts, and limited skirmishes.
+While the introduction of medium mortars in early March 1948 escalated the intensity of the fighting, tactics remained largely unchanged.